Friday May 25th to Saturday May 26th

 - Each team consists of 6 players in 3 different rows that must face the opposing teams goal at all times: 1 goalie, 3 mid-fielders and 2 forwards.

-- Teams are allowed up to two (2) spare players, who may only substitute at the intermission during any game.
+- Teams are allowed up to four (4) spare players, who may only substitute at the intermission during any game.

 - 6 poles are laid cross the arena with a sleeve over each.
 The sleeve allows the players in each row to move laterally along the pole, but not forward or backward.